spacebeam/research/web/spacebeam.org/content/pages/technology.md

 Please do not create issues for ideas or feature requests.

-Come with clear problems and pausible solutions.
+Come with clear problems and possible solutions.

 ## Code and documentation